equinor/msal-bearer/README.md

 ````

-THe auth object can be used as an auth for both requests and httpx.

 ## Installing
-Install using pip or poetry from pypi.
+Clone and install using poetry or install from pypi using pip.

 ````
 pip install msal_bearer